 Keeping Young People Safe in Private Dwellings

-David has also undertakes Longitudinal research into student numbers on higher education programmes in Christian youth work each year.
-The research for 2022 is available here.
+Longitudinal research into student numbers on higher education programmes in Christian youth work.
+The most recent report, for the academic year 2025/26, is available here